MaximeKjaer/kjaer.io/_posts/2019-11-17-ts-npm-config.md

 $ cd <REPO_DIR>
 ```

-With the repo on our machine, we can already make our first edit: we don't want to track the output of the build, so we can add `dist` to the `.gitignore`.
+With the repo on our machine, we can already make our first edit: we don't want to track the output of the build, so we can add `/dist` to the `.gitignore`.

 ## Package manager
 The most commonly used package managers are: